evnchw/evnchw.github.io/_quant/20240630_refresher_fokker_planck.md

 - We will focus on the key equations, not go too deeply into proofs and may skip some parts for brevity.
 - All feedback and corrections are welcome.

 There are various ways to look at Fokker-Planck (e.g. [master equation](https://www.sciencedirect.com/topics/chemistry/fokker-planck-equation) approach), but we are going to work through the view of Fokker-Planck sketched in [1] in the context of mean field games (MFG).
+Specifically:

-Specifically, we want to understand a forward Fokker-Planck equation that arises in MFG and figure out
+1. We want to understand a particular forward Fokker-Planck equation that appears in mean field games
+2. We want to characterise and understand the solution(s) to this equation

+In other words, we go backward: we have the the FP equation for how a probability density evolves, and then we want to understand which probability densities can satisfy this.
+This is important because it tells us what our theoretical (distributional) boundaries are for modeling many-agent behavior in MFG and what is required to take advantage of MFG results.

 # In a nutshell: the FP equation is a way to model the evolution of a probability density over time